Eloxx Pharmaceuticals Inc. (ELOX) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Eloxx Pharmaceuticals Inc. (ELOX) is $50.00, which is $44.97 above the current market price.
-The public float for ELOX is 1.90M and currently, short sellers hold a 0.72% of that float.
-On April 05, 2023, ELOX’s average trading volume was 74.77K shares.
+The average price suggested by analysts for ELOX is $50.00, which is $44.36 above the current market price.
+The public float for ELOX is 1.90M, and currently, shorts hold a 0.72% of that float.
+The average trading volume for ELOX on April 10, 2023 was 82.36K shares.

 ELOX’s Market Performance